open-telemetry/opentelemetry-specification/terminology.md

 measurements or Points.
 API defines the following types of pre-aggregated
 metrics:

 - Counter metric to report instantaneous measurement.
-Cumulative values can go up or stay the same, but can never go down.
+Counter values can go up or stay the same, but can never go down.
 Cumulative values cannot be negative.
 There are two types of counter metric values - `double` and `long`.
 - Gauge metric to report instantaneous measurement of a double value.
 Gauges can